return to program notes homepage

 J. Michael Allsen

-Our final program is a celebration of music from Mexico and Spain, opening with José Pablo Moncayo’s Huapango, a joyful take on a folk dance from the Mexican state of Veracruz.
-Making his Madison Symphony Orchestra debut at these concerts, the brilliant young Mexican pianist Rachid Bernal plays Nights in the Gardens of Spain by Manuel de Falla.
-This work was inspired by Falla’s beloved Andalusia.
+We close this season with the Madison Symphony Orchestra’s first-ever all-Mexican program, beginning with José Pablo Moncayo’s Huapango, a joyful take on a folk dance from the state of Veracruz.
+Making his debut with the orchestra, the distinguished Mexican-born pianist Jorge Federico Osorio performs the lush, romantic Piano Concerto No.1, an early work by the Mexican master Manuel Ponce.
 We then perform the colorful—and sometimes savage—Night of the Mayas by Silvestre Revueltas.
 This work will be coordinated with projected images assembled by the MSO’s Peter Rodgers.
 And as the gran final of this fiesta, we welcome the famed Mariachi de los Camperos for an exuberant set of mariachi music!

 This lively work, Moncayo’s most popular piece, is based upon the folk music of Veracruz.